ludus-leonis/FreeBeeGee/docs/INSTALL.md

 Snapshot uploads are disabled by default.
 To enable them, set `snapshotUploads` to `true`.

+You can change the maximum upload file size via the `server.json` (see above).
+You also have to make sure that your PHP config file (`php.ini`) and/or your Apache/Proxy server settings allow that amount, too.

 ## Upgrading

 While FreeBeeGee is still a Zero-version (v0.x), no upgrade docs are provided.
 Internal things might change any time, even games will break between versions.
 Start with a fresh install till we reach v1.0.